Midnight, Texas

 Midnight, Texas is an American supernatural drama television series broadcast on NBC.
 Midnight, Texas is based on the book series of the same name by author Charlaine Harris, who also wrote The Southern Vampire Mysteries, the novels which were adapted into the True Blood television series.
 The series premiered on July 24, 2017.
 On February 14, 2018, NBC renewed the series for a second season, which premiered on October 26, 2018.

 On December 21, 2018, NBC canceled the series after two seasons, and the series finale aired on December 28, 2018.
-Producing studio Universal Television is shopping the series to other outlets.
+Producing studio Universal Television shopped the series to other outlets, without success.

 Synopsis

-On the run from his past, young psychic Manfred Bernardo is told by the ghost of his grandmother to seek out refuge in Midnight, Texas.
+On the run from his past, young psychic Manfred Bernardo is told by the ghost of his grandmother to seek out refuge in the fictional town of Midnight, Texas.
 There, he will find a community that can help him.
 Full of diverse characters—including a vampire, a witch, a fallen angel, a half-demon and a werecreature—Midnight faces numerous threats from the outside world as it welcomes the newcomer.